HuggingGraph: Understanding the Supply Chain of LLM Ecosystem

-In addition, models like \textit{static-similarity-mrl-mul-v1} and \textit{static-similarity-mrl-multilingual} are both fine-tuned on 108 datasets, indicating their role in multilingual and multi-task similarity-based retrieval applications.
-The \textit{ModernBERT-base-embed} and \textit{Llama-3.2-3B-Instruct} families show strong dataset diversity as well, with 88 and 87 datasets, respectively, across fine-tuning and quantized variants (e.g., GGUF format).
-Interestingly, most of these models are fine-tuned, specifically, 8 out of the top 10, highlighting a trend where base models are transformed into task-specific variants through diverse training datasets.
-This pattern suggests that fine-tuning remains a dominant strategy for adapting base models to downstream tasks across heterogeneous data sources.
+In addition, models like \textit{static-similarity-mrl-mul-v1} and \textit{static-similarity-mrl-multilingual} are both fine-tuned on 108 datasets, indicating their roles in multilingual and multi-task similarity-based retrieval applications.
+Interestingly, most of these models are fine-tuned, specifically, 8 out of the top-10, suggesting that fine-tuning remains a dominant strategy for adapting base models to downstream tasks across heterogeneous data sources.

-\textbf{Finding \#5:} \textit{Models and datasets exhibit strong bidirectional interdependence, with datasets like \textit{Mistral-7B-v0.1} spawning hundreds of models, while models such as \textit{DeBERTa-ST-AllLayers-v3.1} leverage diverse datasets to enhance adaptability, highlighting the critical role of dataset-model interactions in advancing AI.}
+\textbf{Finding \#4:} \textit{Models and datasets exhibit strong bidirectional interdependence, with datasets like \textit{Mistral-v0.1} spawning hundreds of models, while models such as \textit{DeBERTa-ST-AllLayers-v3.1} leverage different datasets to enhance adaptability, highlighting the critical roles of dataset-model interactions in advancing AI.}

-\subsection{RQ \#6: Dynamic Update Evaluation}
+\subsection{RQ \#5: Dynamic Update Evaluation}

 This research question aims to understand the dynamic update of the LLM supply chain.
-Following the method discussed in Section~\ref{sec:temporal_updates}, we perform a daily-based data collection by capturing how many nodes and edges are \update{added and deleted} each day.

-Figure~\ref{fig:daily_delta} illustrates \update{the sum of daily added and deleted} of six key node categories (base, fine-tuned, adapters, quantized, merge variants, and datasets) from June 25 to July 15, 2025.
+We perform a daily-based data collection by capturing the addition and deletion of nodes and edges each day.
+Figure~\ref{fig:daily_delta} denotes the number of changed (additions and deletions) datasets and models from June 25 to July 15, 2025.
 We make three interesting observations. (i) The daily dynamic update is significant.
 That is, an average of 4,622 models are changing every day, including $\sim$3,843 model additions and $\sim$779 deletions.
 In addition, about 1,538 datasets are changing each day, containing $\sim$1,305 dataset additions and $\sim$233 deletions. \update{An addition occurs when a new model or dataset is uploaded to the Hugging Face platform.
 This includes base models, task-specific variants, and new training datasets.
 A deletion refers to the removal of such nodes, often due to licensing issues, privacy concerns, or contributor decisions, such as replacing outdated models or withdrawing low-quality or sensitive datasets.}